 ApacheCon attendees contribute their own information about our events on the ApacheCon wiki.

-While ApacheCon events are produced by the Linux Foundation in terms of hotels, schedules, tickets, and the like,
+While ApacheCon events are usually produced by a third-party producer in terms of hotels, schedules, tickets, and the like,

 the content for ApacheCon is provided by volunteers - usually, the same developers building Apache projects.
 So